Gardez: History

 Gardez is an ancient settlement, located within a large intramountainous depression in the Sulaiman Mountains of eastern Afghanistan.
 Archaeological discoveries, including Greek, Sassanid, Hephthalite, and Hindu Shahi coins give an insight into the rich history of Gardez.

 During 8th century, the Lawik rulers of the region adopted Islam.
 They formerly practiced either Hinduism or Buddhism, since they were associated with the Buddhist Kabul Shahis, and later with the Hindu Shahis (based in Gandhara, in present-day north-west Pakistan).
 Gardez later became a center of Kharijism and suffered several attacks by anti-Kharijite military chiefs.
 According to Zayn al-Akhbar, written by historian Abu Sa'id Gardezi, Abu Mansur Aflah Lawik was reduced to a tributary status in Gardez by Emir Ya'qub ibn al-Layth al-Saffar in 877.
 However, the city remained under Lawik rule for about a century more.
 Around 975, Samanid-appointed governor Bilgetegin besieged Gardez but was killed by Lawiks during the attack.
 In 1162, the city fell to the Ghurid dynasty.

-During the 16th-century, Gardez was renowned for its multi-storied houses—as mentioned by Babur in his Baburnama—and was the headquarter of the Mughal tūmān of "Zurmut", whose people were "Afghān-Shāl".
+During the 16th-century, Gardez was renowned for its multi-storied houses—as mentioned by Baburs in his Baburnama—and was the headquarter of the Mughal tūmān of "Zurmut", whose people were "Afghān-Shāl".

 Today, Gardez is the administrative center of a district of the Paktiā province, which covers 650 km2 and had a total population of 44,000 inhabitants in 1979, but was almost totally depopulated during the Soviet–Afghan War.

 In 1960, the German government had their biggest rural development project with a budget of 2.5 million Deutsch Marks for the development of Paktiā ("Paktiā Development Authority", see above).
 This led to an economic boom in the 1970s.
 The number of shops in the bazar increased from 117 in 1965 to more than 600 in 1977.
 The project was unsuccessful as the communist regime came to power in 1979.
 The communists lost control of most of Paktiā during the 1980s as the country plunged into war with only Gardez remaining in government control.
 In 2002, the city and surroundings was attacked by local warlord Pacha Khan Zadran, who was chosen as Paktia governor by Hamid Karzai's administration only to be refused by tribal elders.

+On January 4, 2002, the first American soldier to die in the War in Afghanistan, Sergeant First Class Nathan Chapman, was killed in Gardez.

 On 14 May 2020, a suicide truck bomber killed five civilians and injured at least 29 others near a court in Gardez.
 The Taliban claimed this as a revenge attack against the Afghan government, after President Ashraf Ghani blamed the group for the attack at a maternity hospital in Kabul two days earlier; the Taliban denied responsibility for the hospital attack.